IRIP-BUAA/IRIP-BUAA.github.io/README.md

 # A-Review-for-remote-sensing-vision-language-models

-We build a websit for the latest advances in remote sensing vision language models , [click here to visit the website](https://irip-buaa.github.io/).
+We build a websit for the latest advances in remote sensing vision language models and datasets, [click here to visit the website](https://irip-buaa.github.io/).